 If you are experiencing any of these symptoms, especially heart-related symptoms, schedule an appointment with your doctor immediately.
 Screening tests like X-rays, CT scans and echocardiograms can usually reveal the underlying cause of these health problems.

 The causal relationship between asbestos exposure and this type of mesothelioma is not fully understood.
-Researchers confirm the pleural and peritoneal types of the cancers are primarily caused by exposure to asbestos, yet the causes of the pericardial type are less definitive.
-Some patients with this rare type of mesothelioma have a history of exposure, but the limited number of reported cases prohibits researchers from effectively analyzing the relationship between the two.
-A 1982 study found a history of asbestos exposure in three of 15 cases, and a 1994 study reported asbestos exposure in four of 15 cases.
+Researchers confirm the pleural and peritoneal types are primarily caused by exposure to asbestos, yet the causes of the pericardial type are less definitive.

-To diagnose pericardial mesothelioma, doctors make a cumulative assessment of your symptoms, medical history and current medical condition.
+To diagnose pericardial mesothelioma, doctors make an overall assessment of your symptoms, medical history and current medical condition.
 Next, you will receive a physical examination, imaging tests and biopsy to determine the location of tumors and confirm whether or not they are cancerous.

 Pericardial mesothelioma is often mistaken for more common heart illnesses, including:

-If you have been diagnosed with any of these conditions, always seek a specialist to confirm.
-An accurate and early diagnosis not only gives you access to a wider range of treatment options, but it may also lead to improved survival.
+If you have been diagnosed with any of these conditions, always seek a specialist to confirm the diagnosis.
+Working with a specialist may get you access to a wider range of treatment options, but it may also lead to improved survival.

-Treatment options are limited because the heart lining rests so closely to the heart itself that most therapies can easily damage this delicate organ.
-Most patients with pericardial mesothelioma are not ideal candidates for surgery, which is often the most effective treatment for this cancer.
+Mesothelioma treatment options are limited because the heart lining rests so closely to the heart itself that most therapies can easily damage this delicate organ.
+Slightly more than half of patients with pericardial mesothelioma are not ideal candidates for surgery, which is often the most effective treatment for this cancer.
 However, there are rare cases where the cancer is diagnosed early and surgery can be carried out to remove small, localized tumors.
-Still, any surgery near this area is extremely dangerous because of the close proximity to the heart.

 The common prognosis for the pericardial type is poor, compared to that of peritoneal or pleural mesothelioma.
 Nearly 50 to 60 percent of pericardial patients pass away within six months of receiving a diagnosis.
 However, this is not the case for everyone.